dilshankarunarathne/docker-notes/README.md

 We can simply tell Docker to bring up your application and Docker will automatically download all the dependancies inside an isolated environment called a **container**.
 These containers allow multiple applications to use different versions of software dependancies - side by side.

 Also, when we are done with an application, we can remove it - along with all of its dependancies using Docker easily.
+We don't have to worry about removing dependancies, because the we were using a container.